Treatment for Tennis Elbow, Highly Effective New Procedure

 Greenwich, CT & New York, NY (PRWEB) January 05, 2017

 Here’s a bit of irony: Most cases of so-called tennis elbow don’t affect tennis players, but people whose jobs or activities tear the area of muscle and tendon around the outside of the elbow.
-The good news is that most tennis elbow gets better on its own with rest, but for those stubborn cases a new procedure called Tenex Health TX™ can provide relief and return you to work in a short period of time, says orthopaedic surgeon Kevin D. Plancher, MD, founder of Plancher Orthopaedics & Sports Medicine.
+The good news is that most tennis elbow gets better on its own with rest, but for those stubborn cases a new procedure called Tenex Health TX™ can provide relief and return you to work in a short period of time, says orthopaedic surgeon Kevin D. Plancher, MD, founder of Plancher Orthopaedics.

 Affecting between 1% and 3% of the general population, less than 5% of tennis elbow diagnoses are actually related to playing tennis, according to the American Academy of Orthopaedic Surgeons.
 The condition, known medically as lateral epicondylitis, occurs more often in men and most commonly affects those between ages 30 and 50.